My Digital Photography of

 I have never seen one of these moths until June 6, 2009.
 Apparently, their larvae feed on grapevines, which are quite abundant at the edge of my property.
 Still, I was surprised to have not seen them at my previous home because I also had a lot of grape vines there.
 This one was in my lawn just outside the doorwall.

 This moth was found in the kitchen on July 27, 2008.
 It was about 1/2" long.
-It has a very unusual protrusion coming out from its head, like a nose of some sort.
+It has a very unusual protrusion coming out from its head that looks like a nose of some sort.

 I found this moth in the kitchen on July 19, 2008.
 It was about 3/4" long.